mhhennig/HS2/README.md

     pip install numpy scipy
     pip install --index-url https://test.pypi.org/simple/ herdingspikes

+**Note:** If you're using python 3.5.x or older, you will additionally need to install cython before herdingspikes.

 To install from source, clone this repository and follow the instructions below.

 ### Linux/Mac